ghzserg/zmod_klipper/docs/en/SetupCalibrations.md

 4. Make changes based on the first layer quality.

+5. The printer's native screen will itself save the entered value and use it for the next print.

 **Important to Know:**

 *   For the AD5M printer, the stock screen always adds a fixed value of **0.025 mm** to your setting.
 *   Therefore, the Z-Offset you see in the Fluidd or Mainsail interface will always be **0.025 mm MORE** than the value you set on the printer screen.
 This is normal!
+*   Adjusting the Z-Offset via Fluidd/Mainsail while using the native screen is not advisable, because the native screen is not aware of the existence of Fluidd/Mainsail.

 **Second important rule:**
 **The Z-Offset for native and non-native screens is different; each has its own unique setting.
 Use ```LOAD_ZOFFSET_NATIVE``` to copy the Z-Offset from the native screen to non-native screen mode.